zephir-lang/zephir-docs/en/language.rst

 	$a = "b";
 	echo $$a; // prints 100

-Zephir does not implement this feature since all variables are compiled down to low level variables and there is no way to know which variables do exist in a specific context.
+Zephir does not implement this feature since all variables are compiled down to low-level variables and there is no way to know which variables do exist in a specific context.
 If you want to create a variable in the current PHP symbol table, you can use the following syntax: